What are calorie counting and carb counting?

 - Dietary fiber is the amount of the food that contains dietary fiber and therefore isn’t digested.
 Fiber can add bulk to your stool and make you feel fuller, longer.
 Healthier foods, like fruits, vegetables, and whole grains, tend to be higher in fiber.

-- Sugars are carbohydrates that will break down into sugars and fiber.
-While some foods, like fruits, naturally have sugars, others have sugars added to them.
+- Sugars are monosaccharides and disaccharides (the smallest and simplest types of carbohydrates) that are found naturally or added to foods and beverages.
+While some foods like fruits naturally have sugars, others have sugars added to them.
 Because excess sugar can mean extra calories, a spike in blood sugar, and “empty” calories that don’t help you feel full, you usually want to avoid these foods.

-When counting calories, determining calorie intake by simply eyeing or memorizing food intakes isn’t so easy.
+When counting calories, it isn’t so easy to determine calorie intake by simply eyeing or memorizing food intake.
 While you can certainly practice portion control by reading serving sizes on a food label, the amount of calories isn’t as easily known.

 Portion control is a very big part of carbohydrate counting because you may not always have a nutrition label available.
 Dieters who count carbohydrates will often memorize certain portions to make their food choices easier.
 For example, the following foods typically have about 15 grams of carbohydrates: